Building Blocks of an Unstoppable Web Scraping Infrastructure

 It's also useful to set up alerts and notifications that are triggered when a certain action happens.
 Scrapinghub recently open sourced two tools that we use for spider monitoring and to ensure data quality.
 One is Spidermon which, for example, can be used to send email or slack notifications, it can also create custom reports based on web scraping stats.
 The other one is Arche, which can be used to analyze and verify scraped data using a set of rules.

-The last thing I want to mention is proxy management.
+The last thing, but a very important one, I want to mention is proxy management.

 It’s not an easy task to scale web scraping.
 You cannot solve everything just by throwing more hardware at the problem.
 Sometimes it’s impossible to scale.
 For example, if your target website has 50,000 visitors/month and you want to scrape it 50,000 times in a month… that’s not going to work.